neliooliveira/Smoothieware-CHMT/README.md

 ASW is dependant on the smart drag pin activation code.
 Both can be enabled by adding a new property "switch.dragpin.dragpin true" to the group of switch.dragpin in the config.default.
 This property tells the generic code, that this pin is connected to a drag pin, and to activate the advanced mechanisms.
 Setting its value to false disables any advanced logic.

 Hardware flow control can be disabled by setting rts_cts_handshake to false in config.defaults.
 So in theory, this branch should work with stock machine, up to 115200 Baud (CHM-T36), as long as confirmation flow control is still enabled in OpenPnP.
 (115200 comes from the limitation of the rs232 level shifter, U32, populated on the controller board).
 A CHM-T48 should be able to achieve 480kBaud, limited by the rs422 interface driver.

-In theory, a CHMT36 should be able to be set-up to use RTS control without doing any board changes, by specifying the UART2 tx pin in Kernel.cpp as rts pin (set cts to NC).
-This has not yet been tested.
-Then you would at least no longer need "Confirmation Flow Control".

 In order to benefit from higher throughput and hardware flow control, you will need to modify your control board.
 The changes needed, can be defined in two groups; one for the actual hardware flow control, and one for increased bitrate.